 At birth, a baby's movements are uncoordinated and largely reflexive.
-Muscular development reflects the level of neuromuscular coordination, which develops in a head-to-toe and proximal-to-distal direction.
-A baby can lift its head before it can walk, and gross movements precede fine ones.
+Muscular development reflects the level of neuromuscular coordination, which develops in a head-to-toe and proximal-todistal direction.
+In other words, a baby can lift its head before it can walk, and gross movements precede fine ones.